hariesramdhani/kawalpemilu-visualized/README.md

 It can be accessed via `localhost:5500` on your browser

 #### What to Implement/Do Next
-- **Show past results**; humans are born curious, so it'd be nice if the user can see the past results not only the updated ones.
+- [ ] **Show past results**; humans are born curious, so it'd be nice if the user can see the past results not only the updated ones.
 I'm planning to use python, psycopq2 and heroku postgresql to store the data, this way KawalPemilu Visualized can retrieve the data from there.
-- **Color map by**; the user can choose different filter for the colors of the map, like color the map regarding the number of TPS, the number of data collected etc.
+- [x] **Color map by**; the user can choose different filter for the colors of the map, like color the map regarding the number of TPS, the number of data collected etc.
-- **Regencies/cities visualization**; when the user clicks the province a pop up will appear showing the visualization of number of votes in cities/regencies of the provinces.
+- [ ] **Regencies/cities visualization**; when the user clicks the province a pop up will appear showing the visualization of number of votes in cities/regencies of the provinces.
 (Additional information about the votes collected in that province would be nice).
-- **Tweak the CSS and Javascript codes**; right now there are tons of redundant lines of codes.
+- [ ] **Tweak the CSS and Javascript codes**; right now there are tons of redundant lines of codes.
 It would be nice if it can be cleaned.
 Especially the CSS on `index.html`.
 Cleaning the inconsistency of ES6 and ES5 would also be nice.
-- **Error Handling**; the page doesn't come with a clever error handling so when the API changed/is down the page will show nothing.
+- [ ] **Error Handling**; the page doesn't come with a clever error handling so when the API changed/is down the page will show nothing.
 A pop up message would be nice.
-- **Add Kaltara to the main topojson file**; hadn't had the time to do so, the easiest way would be to use GEOjson.io to add it.
+- [ ] **Add Kaltara to the main topojson file**; hadn't had the time to do so, the easiest way would be to use GEOjson.io to add it.
-- **Clever way to translate the map**; at the moment I translated the map X, Y position manually.
+- [ ] **Clever way to translate the map**; at the moment I translated the map X, Y position manually.
 There must be a clever way to do this.
-- **Test, test, test**; No tests at the moment
+- [ ] **Test, test, test**; There are no tests at the moment

 #### Thanks to
 - [KawalPemilu.org](http://kawalpemilu.org) - For the API